weakish/docs-en/views/leanengine_plan.md

 ### Downgrade to Trial Mode

 To downgrade to the trial mode, you need to change instance quota in all groups to **Trial mode**.
-Then all standard instances will be deleted, and there will be a free trial instance with 0.5 CPU and 256 MB memory in the last group.
+All standard instances will be deleted after that, and there will be a free trial instance with 0.5 CPU and 256 MB memory remaining in the last group.

-### Multiple Instances Running
+### Multi-Instance Mode

-Multiple instances running means there are more than one instances running per environment per group.
+Multi-instance mode means there are more than one instances running per environment per group.
 It includes two conditions:

-1. Persistent multiple instances running.
-You have purchased multiple instances for an environment of a group.
+1. Persistent multi-instance mode, which occurs when you have purchased multiple instances for an environment of a group.
-2. Temporary multiple instances running for rolling deployment.
+2. Temporary multi-instance mode, which occurs during rolling deployment.

 Each instance has its own RAM and file system.
 Therefore, data stored in the global variables or the file system of a single instance will not be accessible from other instances.